Despite Twitter’s Trump stance, it’s still just as toxic as Facebook

 So in the wake of this Twitter lovefest, let’s be clear about the respective merits of the two platforms.
 When it comes to staking the moral high ground, Twitter is no better than Facebook.
 And by many measures, it is worse.

 This reality is currently being obscured because Twitter CEO Jack Dorsey made the decision to place warning labels on a handful of tweets by President Trump, calling them out for “glorifying violence.”
-This seems to offer an ethical contrast to Facebook, which not only refused to take similar action but sought to distance itself from its rival, with CEO Mark Zuckerberg insisting that the company would not be an “arbiter of truth.”
+This seems to offer an ethical contrast to Facebook, which refused to take similar action as CEO Mark Zuckerberg insisted the company would not be an “arbiter of truth.”

 I would agree with just about every critique one could make of Facebook.
 It has essentially become a delivery system for disinformation and dangerous content.
-That includes being used to foment genocide.
+That includes it being used to foment genocide.
 Its use of personal data remains troubling.
 And Zuckerberg’s muddled leadership in recent years has only added to the sense that none of this will be fixed.

 Facebook’s mistakes also feel more ominous because its presence is so massive.
 The company’s main platform has 1.73 billion daily active users, which doesn’t include products like Messenger, WhatsApp, and Instagram.
 The stakes for Facebook blowing it are amplified by this gargantuan reach.